 We cannot and shall not give medical advice.
 Regarding medical care and treatment, do what you and your doctor and family feel is best for your health.
 We are not qualified to make health care decisions.
-A lawyer will be asked about whether to have a surgery or injection.
+A lawyer will be asked about whether to have surgery or injection.
 Those are questions for the doctor.
 The lawyer should only advise the effect on the case and the rights of the worker.
 Keep your lawyer advised of your medical and employment status.
-It is important that your lawyer be kept aware of the doctors you are seeing and the work you are performing.
+It is important that your lawyer is kept aware of the doctors you are seeing and the work you are performing.
 These are key matters in most workers’ compensation cases.
-If your doctor refers you to a specialist for testing, examination or medical attention of any kind, the lawyer needs to know that information.
+If your doctor refers you to a specialist for testing, examination, or medical attention of any kind, the lawyer needs to know that information.
 Any information you receive from any third party including insurance companies, billing statements from your medical providers, or any documents at all relating to your workers’ compensation claims should be immediately shared with the lawyer.
 That is part of the service.

 Payment of medical expenses.

 Supply your health care providers with the workers’ compensation claim and contact information.
-Even if compensability is denied, and the employer or insurer denies it is work related, the best practice is to request it be first billed to workers’ compensation and that you supply the claim/contact information.
-Health insurance, Medicare or Medicaid should only be used after workers’ compensation refuses to pay.
+Even if compensability is denied, and the employer or insurer denies it is work-related, the best practice is to request it be first billed to workers’ compensation and that you supply the claim/contact information.
+Health insurance, Medicare, or Medicaid should only be used after workers’ compensation refuses to pay.
 Those non-workers’ compensation payors may be utilized only after the workers’ compensation effort is exhausted.
-It may be tempting to simply try to use health insurance, Medicare or Medicaid but the first effort should be to use the workers’ compensation coverage to pay for a workers’ compensation claim.
+It may be tempting to simply try to use health insurance, Medicare, or Medicaid but the first effort should be to use the workers’ compensation coverage to pay for a workers’ compensation claim.
 It is acceptable to utilize Medicare and Medicaid and group health coverage with the understanding that all third-party payors shall almost certainly request and be entitled to reimbursement upon settlement or trial.

 Don’t talk about your case.